sevengivings/gy-mcu8833/README.md

 Generally it cannot be used as cooking thermometer because of inaccuracy and measuring limit.
 But, it can detect overheating of an empty skillet(ex. over 200℃).

-For more information, refer to https://imky.tistory.com/72 (in Korean)
+For more information, refer to https://imky.tistory.com/72 and https://imky.tistory.com/60 (in Korean)

 Excellent AMG8833 ESPHome implementation can be found in https://github.com/TheRealWaldo/AMG8833-ESPHOME